 This program has been supporting and protecting the environment and the people at the same time, for almost 10 years now.
 The Watershed Program is another initiative by the NGO, which aims at soil and water conservation activities in specific areas allotted to the NGO.
 They also work towards capacity building and training of the locals and tribal people, to ensure the development of the community as a whole.

 Keeping in view the recurring damages that droughts have caused in Rajasthan, the Gram Chetna Kendra has taken up the responsibility of providing solutions to the water problems.
 To address water scarcity in some of the rural areas of Rajasthan, many tanks and pools have been built for rainwater harvesting, thus ensuring the availability of drinking water throughout the year.
 The organization sensitizes rural people and are made aware of the problems at hand and their potential solutions too.
 To promote sanitation and a cleaner environment, they have also constructed public toilets at different locations.

 Their Livelihood Promotion Project aims at educating and facilitating local farmers to carry out efficient consumption of resources, sustainable usage of water for irrigation, and using modern, yet safe technology for farming.
 This NGO working for protecting our environment in India also promotes value chains and environment-friendly processing of goods.

-Established in 2000, GiveIndia is India’s most trusted giving platform for donors.
-Our community of 1.5M+ donors and 150+ corporate partners have supported 2,000 nonprofits, impacting 10M+ lives across India.
+Established in 2000, GiveIndia is the largest and most trusted giving platform in India.
+Our community of 2M+ donors and 250+ corporate partners and brands have supported 2,500+ nonprofits, impacting 15M+ lives across India.

 Team GiveIndia is guided by the vision to alleviate poverty by enabling the world to give, following the values of: Integrity in everything we do; to serve with Passion; have Empathy for all; and keep focused on Scale.